Skip to main content

 When you click Apply on a segment:

-2. The recommendation includes the segment definition (field conditions)
+2. The recommendation includes the segment definition (filter rules)

 3. Applying from Insights creates a draft qualification rule that identifies customers matching the segment criteria